wp-plugins/thecartpress/readme.txt

 == Changelog ==
 = 1.1.7.1 =
-* Notice: "tcp_shopping_cart_empty" ia a new template to display a message in the Shopping Cart and Checkout pages
+* Notice: "tcp_shopping_cart_empty" is a new template to display a message in the Shopping Cart and Checkout pages (Suggested in the community)
-* Edit Products (saleable post types): SKU search in the backend
+* Edit Products (saleable post types): SKU search in the backend (Suggested in the community)
 * Bug in tax definition
+* Hooks to add player skins

 = 1.1.7 =
 * One Loop for all: shortcodes, widgets, template tags, all of them use the same loop, tcp-loop-grid.php.